abrt/faf/HACKING.md

     Check content of `/var/spool/faf/reports`.
 In there you should be able to find a file whose name consists of numbers and letters.

     _(If you are running FAF in container, you will need to check this from the inside of the container.
-You can switch to the container's bash by running $ make sh from docker directory.)_
+You can switch to the container's bash by running `$ make sh` from container directory.)_

     For example, you can execute `find /var/spool/faf/reports/` and output should look something like this